-It has a touchscreen display that allows you to select your workout, follow along with trainers across the globe, track your stats, and even create workouts of your own.
-You can pivot the touchscreen to suit your height, and rotate it 360 degrees for any workouts that may be off the tread.
-The 1750 offers automatic incline adjustments up to 15 degrees, decline adjustments down to negative three degrees, and speed adjustments depending on your workout.
-While its price tag may seem high off the bat, it’s fairly average for a high-tech treadmill, and we think it’s a great deal for what you’re getting with this machine.
+During those trainer-led classes, you’ll experience automatic incline adjustments up to 15 degrees, decline adjustments down to negative three degrees, and a max speed setting of 12mph.
+While its price tag may seem high off the bat, it’s pretty average for a high-tech treadmill, and we think it’s a great deal for what you’re getting with this machine.
+So if you’re looking for a new treadmill for your home gym, you might’ve found your match.

-- There’s a 14-inch touchscreen display you can use for manual sessions, class streaming, and stat tracking.
-And with an iFit membership, you’ll have access to over 16,000 live and on-demand classes right in your console.
+- The 1750 features a 14-inch touchscreen display for manual sessions, class streaming, and stat tracking.
+And with an iFit membership, you’ll have access to over 16,000 live and on-demand classes in your console.

-- This treadmill can decline down to -3 percent and incline all the way up to 15 percent.
+- This treadmill can decline down to -3 percent and incline up to 15 percent.

-- Your incline, decline, and speed settings will be automatically adjusted during each and every trainer-led workout.
+- Your incline, decline, and speed settings will automatically adjust during every trainer-led workout.

 The NordicTrack Commercial 1750 is made for the tech-loving runner.
 This high-tech treadmill features a touchscreen monitor that can tilt and rotate, and offers automatic incline, decline, and speed adjustments based on the workout you choose.